 - Sales teams are expected to work effectively with a function without knowing exactly how they should work with the new pricing team and implement new ideas and changes

 2) it lacks the capability to find and set up cohesive and specialist pricing teams and create positive business environments.

-The problem with pricing recruitment
+The problem with pricing manager job description and recruitment

-The traditional recruitment model is falling short to build high performance pricing teams in B2B businesses.
+The traditional recruitment model is falling short to build high-performance pricing teams in B2B businesses.
 Pricing executives are typically recruited into businesses that have not fully addressed their pricing control function, team and culture situation.
-All the while, businesses expect their new and existing teams to work together to achieve substantial revenue, margin and profit growth without giving them, first, adequate training and support.
+All the while, businesses expect their new and existing teams to work together to achieve substantial revenue, margin and profit growth without giving them first adequate training and support.

 Business leaders have ready access to a number of potentially game-changing commercial ideas and resources at their fingertips.
 It can be tempting to chase after a new SAP integration (pricing tools software) to complex pricing issues, rush into hiring (weak pricing manager job description), or follow new research on cloud pricing because they all seem to provide some relief or a solution to a complex problem.
 What’s harder, but far more valuable, is to embrace the business problem and address it at the root.